ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Astro Docs](https://docs.astro.build/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Tailwind Docs](https://tailwindcss.com/docs/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Perfomance